 "One other benefit that we saw since getting Fergus on board has to do with accountability; being able to explain to our builders and clients that it’s all there in front of them.
 If there are some discrepancies, we can pull back the files and explain to them the amount of resource and time that goes into the job.
 It’s much better than them just getting an invoice at the end of the day and not really knowing what they’re paying for."

-Fergus is also taking a load off when it comes to pricing at a time when the cost of materials is changing almost on the daily.
+Fergus is also taking a load off when it comes to pricing at a time when the cost of materials is changing almost daily.

 "We priced a job for 135 houses in a retirement village on the Queensland Coast.
 When the job kicked off 6 months later, we were stung with a 30% increase in costs.
 Cooper alone went up 37%, so I had to go back to the client and renegotiate.
 Being able to manage all the price variations and charge out rates in Fergus has been a lifesaver".